to Win at eBay:

 It's OK to open something that's supposed to open (like a camera's back or a book), but never, ever take a screwdriver to anything.

-Taking us off-site to a new window is unprofessional.
+Taking us off-site to a new window for pictures is unprofessional.
 I want to see your pictures on the same page as your listing.
 It's OK to take us to new pages if we click BIGGER and get the original files direct for your digital camera, but not OK just to get wimpy little 640 x 480 images.

 Want to learn how to shoot clear product shots?
 See my page on Product Photography.